Steboss/cuda_ops/README.md

 - Error handling, defining a macro that returns an output in case of errors from CUDA
 - Create a way to handle double and single precision
 - Implement way to use cuda stream to allow async and better usage of memory.
 In particular using `cudaMemcpy` may be a blocker for large matrices processing, so that CPU has to wait the entire data to transfer, before moving to the next step.
 The idea, is to allocate the GPU memroy once and re-using it for all the subsequent operations, avoiding to call multiple times `cudaMalloc` and `cudaFree`.
 We should prefer asynchrnous transfers with the CPU, to allow the CPU to execute other downstream operations.

-- Further work should be done shared memory front.
+Future work should involve acting on the shared memory front, to further optimize how the matrices are handled on the GPU itself.